coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 used to refer to distinct definitions of the addition operator, such as for natural numbers, integers or reals.
-Notation scopes can include an interpretation for numbers and strings with the :cmd:`Numeral Notation` and :cmd:`String Notation` commands.
+Notation scopes can include an interpretation for numbers and strings with the :cmd:`Number Notation` and :cmd:`String Notation` commands.

    .. insertprodn scope scope_key